google/CurbsidePickup/README.md

 A simple small business solution to enable curbside pick-up.

+Disclaimer: This is not an officially supported Google product.

 ################## What is it? ##################

 A simple, free Google Sheets and Google Forms solution to help Canadian small businesses enable curbside pickup for their products during the COVID-19 pandemic.
 The solution requires minimum setup and technical maintenance.